jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 The `deinit` method sets a `threading.Event()` attribute checked by the thread handler function.
 This causes the thread to exit without running the callback after the timer expires.

 The `value` method returns the remaining time in milliseconds, calculcated from the `start_time` and `period` attribute created by `init`.

+### machine.enable_irq, machine.disable_irq

+The enable_irq and disable_irq methods are mocked to do nothing, this is required for the hx711 driver.

 ## Micropython module